 Part 1: PROBLEM DEFINITION

-roblem Being Solved. have, designed in an in-house 6 degree-of-freedom (6DoF) simulator.
+Problem Being Solved.
+Rendezvous Proximity Operations (RPO) is an enabling, yet cost prohibitive, technology.
+For decades we have relied on conservative methodologies rooted in heritage from a handful of consulting agencies.
+As such, we propose a low-cost RPO software and sensor suite, designed in an in-house 6 degree-of-freedom (6DoF) simulator.
 The industry is at the cusp of a change in mission architecture that rapid prototyping and deployment of an inexpensive RPO system could enable.

+In the process of developing these algorithms, new mathematical and analytical tools will inevitably be developed that give the Air Force greater in-space capabilities.
 For example, current “state-of-the-art” approaches often include padding on uncertainty onto a vehicle in an open-loop fashion.
 However, the next generation of spacecraft require innovations in uncertainty analysis, control in contested environments, and navigation techniques.

 Whether the application is on-orbit servicing or inspection of anomalous, uncooperative space vehicles, the guiding principle is to support the Air Force through timely and sustainable access to missions that require proximity operations; in other words, our goal is to take a step in the way we approach space.
-What is the operational problem being solved for the Air Force with this innovation?
-Clearly define the problem you address.
-Demonstrate the depth of your understanding of the problem's components and stakeholders.

-PProduct Summary.
-Write a clear, concise description of your product or solution.
-Without getting into all of the details, explain what your product is and how it addresses the problem you detailed above.
-The reviewer should have a very clear sense of the solution you are proposing after reading this section, and should be excited to learn more in the rest of your white paper.That said, the product here is primarily the,TAir Force is not limited to our buses, but is instead buying into the capability; that includes algorithm, architectural, or analytical design.
+Product Summary.
+As Maxar, we are in the unique position to offer an end-to-end solution for the Air Force, from consulting and software design of RPO to integration on (say) our Legion-class bus or robotic arms.
+That said, the product here is primarily the RPO software, designed to be modular and based off the specific spacecraft or mission requirements.
+The Air Force is not limited to our buses, but is instead buying into the capability; that includes algorithm, architectural, or analytical design.

 In addition, we plan to offer a 6-DoF simulator that gives the Air Force the ability to rapidly prototype rendezvous missions.
 Mission design for RPO can take several years to realize, primarily because the industry lacks companies that produce spacecraft entirely in-house and can couple RPO software with preexisting “day-in-the-life” simulators.
 Typically, collaboration has to happen between a company that provides RPO and another company that provides the bus itself.